Configuration Analyzers

 maxMaterializedItems: 1000); // Bounded memory usage

-Choosing the Right MaxMaterializedItems Value
+Choosing to Right MaxMaterializedItems Value

 | Scenario | Recommended Value | Reason |